A visit to Corfe Castle, Dorset

 Path to Corfe Castle, Dorset, UK

-Corfe Castle was built for King Henry I, William the Conqueror’s son, shortly after the Norman Conquest of 1066.
-It took a team of skilled craftsmen over 8 years to complete.
+Corfe Castle was originally built for King Henry I, the son of William the Conqueror, shortly after the Norman Conquest of 1066.
+A team of skilled craftsmen took over eight years to complete this impressive medieval stronghold.

 Things to see at Corfe Castle